brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 2hrs of nice roads, with a fast border crossing brought me to my third country and next stop.

 Flores is a colourful island town set on Lake Petén Itzá, with picture perfect cobbled street and lake views.
-It was once known as Nojpetén; meaning *Great Island*, and was the last Mayan settlement to fall to invading Spanish in 1697.
+It was once known as Nojpetén meaning *Great Island*, and was the last Mayan settlement to fall to invading Spanish in 1697.
 A colonial style town was built in its place, and a bridge now joins to the mainland.
-There's not a lot to do here, so evenings revolved around food and watching a volleyball tournament that was on, which ended with an local concert.
+There's not a lot to do here besides nice cafes, so evenings revolved around food and watching a volleyball tournament that was on, which ended with a local concert.
 The main reason Flores is famous is as the gateway for exploring the ancient Mayan cities.

-Tikal
+Tikal was the largest city and capital of the Mayan Civilisation, peaking with a population of 100,000 before its abandonment in 900 AD.
+It has over 3,000 structures including towering limestone temples, palaces and plazas.
+Also sophisticated urban infrastructure including causweays, resovoirs and water filtration systems.
+Only 20-30% has been excavated, with most mapped only by lidar scanning of the jungle.
+It feels like a hidden city that's been reclaimed by nature.

+I did a day trip here with Molly & Martine who I'd met and travelled with since Bacalar & Caye Caulker.
+Our guide grew up in Tikal, making money

 [tarantula](https://youtube.com/shorts/LGgIXUn3MSc?is=qtoOZ_9p_WV40TCN)